helix4u/mycustomgpt.bak/README.md

 # mycustomgpt.bak
-the context and instructions i use. needs cleaning up. you can use if you want. idk. just dont be evil n shit.
+the context and instructions i use. needs cleaning up. you can use if you want. idc. just dont be evil n shit.